Yolean/envoystatic/README.md

   - For example with `npm run build` in a Nextjs project
 - Favicon support
 - Redirect to index.html per subdir

+An alternative to inmemory, unless/until Envoy introduces on-request read from disk, could be to offload files to blob storage based on size and/or other attributes.
+It would be up to the build step to prepare the blob storage, and define proxy URL mapping.
+A sidecar using Minio could be used as PoC.